 Prof. Isabel Mundry, composer (September/October 2020), final report

-The artist residencies 2020-2024 are funded by the Federal Foreign Office of the Federal Republic of Germany.
+The artist residencies 2020-2024 are funded by the German Federal Foreign Office.

 show moreshow less